 557. Information Technology and Libraries.
 3 hrs.
-Examines and utilizes modern information tools and technologies in different types of information centers and libraries.
+Examines various applications and contexts in which computers and other forms of information technology are utilized in different types of information centers and libraries.

 558. Web Design and Evaluation.
 3 hrs.
 Introduces principles of Web design and development including basic HTML and XML coding, Web usability, and evaluation of Web sites including library websites.